NateDogg1232/littleosbook/environment_and_booting.md

 tells Bochs to skip the interactive start menu.
 You should now see Bochs starting and displaying a console with some information from GRUB on it.

-After quitting Bochs, display the log produced by Boch:
+After quitting Bochs, display the log produced by Bochs:

 ~~~
     cat bochslog.txt